 - Public Policy Making

-Edwards has written or edited 26 books on American politics and public policy making and is editor of Presidential Studies Quarterly and general editor of the Oxford Handbook of American Politics (Oxford University Press) series.
-Among his recent books, Changing Their Minds?
+Edwards has written or edited 27 books on American politics and public policy making and is editor of Presidential Studies Quarterly and general editor of the Oxford Handbook of American Politics (Oxford University Press) series.
+Among his recent books, Prisoners of Their Premises (University of Chicago Press) seeks to explain why talented policymakers often make disastrous decisions; Changing Their Minds?
 (University of Chicago Press) analyzes the inability of President Trump to overcome the usual constraints on presidential leadership; Predicting the Presidency (Princeton University Press) shows how understanding the nature of presidential leadership allows us to predict the legislative success of a president and investigates the president’s leadership of those predisposed to support his initiatives; Overreach (Princeton University Press), analyzes presidential leadership during the Obama presidency; The Strategic President (Princeton University Press) offers a new formulation for understanding presidential leadership; On Deaf Ears (Yale University Press) examines the effectiveness of presidential leadership of public opinion; and Why the Electoral College Is Bad for America (Yale University Press) evaluates the consequences of the method of electing the president.